-Applicants can nominate referees they would prefer the Committee not to contact.
+Applicants can nominate referees they would prefer the Committee not to contact in their case for promotion.
 Referees will be asked to comment on any area of academic activity outside of the nominated area, if credibly able to do so.
-In particular, where service and engagement are given a relatively high weighting, referees should be nominated with the ability to comment on this aspect.
+In particular, where service and engagement are considered a relative strength, referees should be nominated with the ability to comment on this aspect.

 5.4.1 Forms for nomination

-In Folio 9 of the Academic Portfolio applicants provide email, fax, phone and address details of referees.
-The Head completes Form E - Nomination of Referees for Continuing Appointment and Promotion.
+Applicants provide email, phone and address details of referees via the online application process.
+The Head completes Form E - Head's Nomination of Referees for Continuing Appointment and Promotion and forwards it to the relevant HR Manager via the appropriate email address listed in Section 10.
 The Head may consult an applicant when selecting referees, indicating with an asterisk if the applicant has been consulted when determining the Head’s choice of a referee.
-The Academic Portfolio and Form E should be submitted as MS Word documents.

 5.4.2 Conflicts of interest